FND/prepitaph/content/articles/authoring.md

 ### Infobox

-An infobox constitutes a prominent note, typically used for cautionary remarks or to explan significant updates.
+An infobox constitutes a prominent note, typically used for cautionary remarks or to explain significant updates.
 It may consist of multiple content blocks which are treated as Markdown by default.

 ```infobox